Anujkesarwani1/edvanta-assignment/README.md

 5. Click the "Run" button to execute your code and see the results.

 6. Use the other buttons to copy, save, and lock/unlock the editor as needed.

+You can see the live output of this project [here](https://anujkesarwani1.github.io/edvanta-assignment/)